horizontime/FlowGenius/README.md

 - **Content Preview**: See text previews in the entries panel for quick scanning
 - **Dark Mode**: Built-in dark theme for comfortable viewing

-### Planned AI Features
+### AI Features
-- **LangGraph Integration**: Automatically research and populate note entries with relevant information
+- **✨ AI Enhancement (Available)**: Click the sparkle button on any note entry to automatically generate:
+  - Brief description of the entry topic in context of the note title
+  - Three interesting facts about the topic
+  - Learning guide with actionable next steps
+- **LangGraph Integration**: Powered by LangGraph prompt chaining workflow
-- **Smart Organization**: AI-powered note sorting and categorization
+- **Smart Organization**: AI-powered note sorting and categorization (planned)
-- **Content Suggestions**: Intelligent recommendations for related topics and connections
+- **Content Suggestions**: Intelligent recommendations for related topics and connections (planned)
-- **Auto-summarization**: Generate concise summaries of longer entries
+- **Auto-summarization**: Generate concise summaries of longer entries (planned)

 ## Tech Stack